conbojs/conbo/README.md

 Conbo.js is a lightweight MVC application framework for JavaScript designed for use with ECMAScript 5 compliant browsers.

-Features include extendible classes, event bus, dependency injection, data binding, command pattern, an easy to use event model with scoped event handling and pseudo-interfaces.
+Features include extendible classes, event bus, dependency injection, data binding, command pattern, pseudo-interfaces and an easy to use event model with scoped event handling.

 Conbo.js enables JavaScript developers a take a structured, decoupled, class based approach to application development, in a way that should be be familiar to anyone with experience of languages like ActionScript, C# or Java.

-Development of Conbo.js is currently focussed on single page applications (SPA) and self-contained modules like widgets and media players, where it can be used stand-alone or as an AMD module.
+Development of Conbo.js is focussed on single page applications (SPA) and self-contained modules like widgets and media players, where it can be used stand-alone or as an AMD module.

-While Conbo.js offers a great base for server-side Node.js applications, and there's a ServerApplication class created for just this purpose, this is not a core development focus at this time.
+However, Conbo.js also offers a great base for server-side Node.js applications, and there's a `ServerApplication` class created for just this purpose.

 Browser support
 ---------------

-Conbo.js is designed for use with ECMAScript 5 compliant browsers, targeting the two most recent major releases of Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Internet Explorer.
+Conbo.js is designed for use with ECMAScript 5 compliant browsers, targeting the two most recent major releases of Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Internet Explorer / Edge.

 Extendible classes
 ------------------